Thursday, December 7, 2017

 It's the reference to BeniElohim and Morning Stars singing and shouting for joy when the foundations of the Earth were laid, in 38:4-7.
 Which then gets cross referenced with other precedent for calling Angels stars.

 Thing is, Job unlike Deuteronomy and Psalm 82 isn't quoted by Jesus in the New Testament.
-But even with viewing it as God's Word it could still be viewed as a poetic narrative or parable and not literal.
+But even with viewing it as God's Word it could still be viewed as a poetic narrative or parable and not literal history.
 And maybe how all these things said in Job 38 connect to each other is being misunderstood.
 In Revelation 2:28 Jesus says He will give the Morning Star to the over-comer.
 And Job 38:6 refers to The Corner Stone, something everywhere else we know is a title of Christ, so God could have been speaking Prophetically.
 And then there is the theory many Nephilim theorists like that the Great Pyramid was a Pre-Flood monument built by Sethites and the Corner Stone was it's Capstone.
 Verse 7 does seem to be about the Flood.

 What Nebuchadnezzar says of the Angel who appeared in the Fiery Furnace in Daniel 3 also gets cited.
 This is an Aramaic term (that should be translated sons of the gods, plural) being used by a Pagan Gentile King who didn't became properly a believer till chapter 4.
 It's definitely not for building doctrine.
 (But also this scene is commonly viewed as a Theophany, this is The Angel of Yahuah, The Word of God, not a common ordinary Angel.)